John Davies (swimmer): Legal career

 Davies faced widespread public criticism for the lightness of the sentences he delivered to the former police officers.
 Congressional representative Maxine Waters called the sentences a "kiss on the wrist".
 Joseph Duff of the ACLU called the sentencing "a travesty of Justice".

 Later life

 Davies died on March 24, 2020, at the age of 90, from cancer.

-Retired U.S. District Court Judge Robert C. Bonner said of his former colleague: “He was one of the best federal judges ever to serve, and to my knowledge the only Olympics gold medalist to become a federal judge.
-In my view, he was ‘the Judge who saved L.A. with his superb handling of the federal civil rights trial of the police who beat Rodney King.
+Retired U.S. District Court Judge Robert C. Bonner said of his former colleague: "He was one of the best federal judges ever to serve, and to my knowledge the only Olympic gold medalist to become a federal judge.
+In my view, he was the judge who saved L.A. with his superb handling of the federal civil rights trial of the police who beat Rodney King.
 We have lost a great judge and a good friend.
-He was also a masterful trial lawyer before his appointment to the bench.”
+He was also a masterful trial lawyer before his appointment to the bench."

 Honours

 Davies was inducted into the International Swimming Hall of Fame in 1984, and the Sport Australia Hall of Fame in 1992.
 He received an Australian Sports Medal in 2000.